Dental Retainers & Retention

 Wearing Your Retainer

-Brush your teeth before inserting your retainer and clean your retainer by brushing it also.
+Brush your teeth before inserting your retainer and clean your retainer by brushing it as well.
 When you are not wearing your retainer, be sure to put it back in the case.

 Lost and Broken Retainers

-There is a replacement fee for each retainer that covers your office visit and the retainer materials since they are custom made in our lab.
+If you lose or break your retainer, you aren’t alone.
+We are here to help.
+At Rogers & Andrews Orthodontics, there is a replacement fee for each retainer that covers your office visit and the retainer materials since they are custom-made in our lab.

 Please bring your retainer to each check-up at our office.
 If you are having problems with your teeth or retainer, please let us know before your retainer checkup.
 Since all studies show that teeth shift as we age, please wear your retainer for years to keep your beautiful smile.